-Michigan Paralegal Career Guide
+Michigan Paralegal Career and Salary Guide

+The general entry-level requirement for paralegals in Michigan is the completion of an associate degree or certificate in paralegal studies.
 This career guide includes Michigan paralegal salary and job outlook information, career resources, and answers to the most common questions about how to become a paralegal in Michigan.
 Start your journey to a paralegal career using the easy-to-navigate directory below.

 Table of Contents:

 - How to Become a Paralegal in Michigan

 - Paralegal Career and Salary Outlook

 Since there are no statewide requirements for Michigan paralegal certification, individuals may take a number of different paths to becoming a paralegal.
 The most common route to a paralegal career is completing an education paired with experience.
 Experience may come from in-school internships or through on-the-job training as a legal assistant or entry-level paralegal.